androidbaklava/Galpd-J4-Kernel/README.md

  * Please do some research if you have any concerns about features included in the products you find here before flashing it!
  * YOU are choosing to make these modifications, and if you point the finger at me for messing up your device, I will laugh at you.
  * Your warranty will be void if you tamper with any part of your device / software.
  *Flash at your own risk.
-Keep a known-working boot image ready so you can restore from TWRP if needed.
+Keep a working boot image ready so you can restore from TWRP if needed.